tembo-io/website/docusaurus/blog/2024-01-15-clickbait-classifier.md

 ---
 slug: text-classification
-title: 'Build a machine-learning clickbait classifier on Postgres'
+title: 'Build a clickbait detector using machine-learning on Postgres'
 authors: [adam]
 tags: [postgres, machine-learning, text-classification]
 ---

-With the help of a few Postgres extensions, we can build an end-to-end machine learning AP on Postgres.
+With the help of a few Postgres extensions, we can build an end-to-end machine learning project on Postgres.

 Normally, this might involved setting up a bunch of infrastructure, resolving dependency conflicts, and building webservers.
  This is a lot of work, especially for teams that do not have support by large engineering teams.
  Luckily, there are several Postgres extensions and community tools that make this a lot easier.

-- [postgresML](https://github.com/postgresml/postgresml) - provides postgres with hooks into most of the popular Python machine learning libraries.
+- [postgresML](https://github.com/postgresml/postgresml) - SQL hooks into most of the popular Python machine learning libraries.
-- [pg_vectorize](https://github.com/tembo-io/pg_vectorize) - gives you a clean abstraction over vector transformations.
+- [pg_vectorize](https://github.com/tembo-io/pg_vectorize) - a simple abstraction over vector transformations.
 And on Tembo cloud, gives you a hook into additional sentence transformers.
-- [PostgREST](https://postgrest.org/) - provides a REST API for your Postgres database.
-Lets you call functions in your database via HTTP requests
+- [PostgREST](https://postgrest.org/) - lets you call functions in your database via external HTTP requests

 We will piece these tools together with SQL to build an end-to-end machine learning experience, all within Postgres.

-First, create a Tembo Cloud instance with the Machine Learning Stack.
-We recommend at least 8 vCPU and 32GB RAM instance for this example.

 ## Acquire examples of click-bait and non-click-bait text